tuhrig/tuhrig.github.io/_posts/2023/2023-01-10-monitoring-latency-in-a-microservice-architecture.md

                                            +-------------+
 ```

-This brings up a couple of questions:
+An architecture like this brings up a couple of questions:

-- How long does it take for data (e.g. from `ERP`) to arrive in the search index?
+- How long does it take for data from end to end?
+For example from our `ERP` to the search index?
 - Which service takes the most time?
 - How does a change to the system affect the time?